Health Commissioner

 Portland State University – Health Systems Management and Policy

-Portland State University and Oregon Health & Science University have formed an innovative partnership offering a program for students looking to gain insight into healthcare systems.
+Portland State University and Oregon Health & Science University have formed an innovative partnership offering a program for students seeking insight into healthcare systems.
 Through community engagement, the curriculum is designed with real-world medical provider experience in mind so graduates can hit the ground running within their respective fields.
-As part of this unique offering, classes will enable learners from all backgrounds, from consumer advocates to nonprofits and government agencies, to collaborate alongside peers at various levels; thus providing them with more comprehensive knowledge upon graduation about where they’d like to pursue their future health commissions-related opportunities.
+As part of this unique offering, classes will enable learners from all backgrounds, from consumer advocates to nonprofits and government agencies, to collaborate alongside peers at various levels, thus providing them with more comprehensive knowledge upon graduation about where they’d like to pursue their future health commissions-related opportunities.

 Portland State University’s Health Systems Management and Policy program offers an extensive educational experience that prepares students to tackle health equity concerns in the commissioner field.
 Alongside its core offerings, this program boasts a unique set of classes, such as biostatistics and community organizing, while also providing suggested electives tailored toward policy and advocacy topics.

-Moreover, those interested can pursue their studies further with PSU’s PhD Program without being expected to submit GRE scores—all they need is transcripts and references.
+Moreover, those interested can pursue their studies further with PSU’s PhD Program without being expected to submit GRE scores—all they need are transcripts and references.

 • Location: Portland, OR